bitcart/bitcart-sdk/CONTRIBUTING.md

 Run `make bitcoind` to start bitcoind, `make fulcrum` to start fulcrum.

-After that, stop your mainnet BitcartCC daemon, and start regtest one from cloned `bitcart` repo by running `make regtest`.
+After that, stop your testnet BitcartCC daemon, and start regtest one from cloned `bitcart` repo by running `make regtest`.

 You should also start an lightning node for testing, run `make regtestln` in another terminal.